2021 Events at RIC

 Eli Reed is an award-winning documentary photographer with the Magnum Photo Agency since 1983.
 Reed has worked for newspapers, magazines, foundations, television, major motion pictures, and documentaries.
 His publications include Beirut, City of Regrets (W. W. Norton, 1988), Black in America (W. W. Norton, 1997) and the career retrospective, Eli Reed: A Long Walk Home (University of Texas Press, 2015).
 He is the recipient of numerous awards including the POYi World Understanding Award, the Lucie Award for Achievement in Documentary Photography, the World Press Photo Award, the Leica Medal of Excellence, the Overseas Press Club Award, and the Nieman Fellowship at Harvard.
 He currently works as Clinical Professor of Photojournalism at the University of Texas in Austin.

-The Howard and Carole Tanenbaum Lecture Series is co-presented biannually by the The Image Centre (formerly known as Ryerson Image Centre) and the School of Image Arts, Ryerson University.
+The Howard and Carole Tanenbaum Lecture Series is co-presented biannually by the The Image Centre (formerly Ryerson Image Centre) and the School of Image Arts, Toronto Metropolitan University (formerly Ryerson University).

 7 pm ET